Kephson/reint_downloadmanager/Documentation/Administrator/Index.rst

 Configuration
 -------------

 #.
-Copy the templates (/Resources/Private/Templates/) and layouts (/Resources/Private/Layouts/) from the extension folder to your own folder
+Copy the templates (/Resources/Private/Templates/) and layouts (/Resources/Private/Layouts/) from the extension folder to a folder in your own sitepackage if you want to edit them
 #.
-Configure your new pathes in TypoScript
+Configure your new template pathes in TypoScript
 #.
-Include the TypoScript
+Include the TypoScript of your sitepackage after the extension template
 #.
 Style the output like you want it